whoisdsmith/LifeNodes/Core Relationships.md

 		- 06-27-2016 - Daughter Rayna Smith was born at 5:59 am, weighing 6 lbs 10 oz.
 		- 03-11-2017 - Married Stevie Marie Linnabary.
 		- 04-19-2017 - Discovered Stevie's affair with Tyler Long, leading to their separation and eventual divorce.
+		- 04-20-2017 - Had to move back into my moms
+		- 08-19-2017 - Stevie and Tyler broke up and her and the kids moved in with me and my mom.
+		- 09-08-2017 - Stevie said she was going to her brother Ryan’s and ended up with Tyler, moved back in with him
+		- 01-18-2018 - Stevie and Tyler broke up again and her and the girls moved back to my moms
+		- 02-01-2018 - Me, Stevie and the kids moved into an apartment in Marshall, MI
+		- 03-20-2018 - Stevie and I started a band called Strangers Again
+		- 06-01-2018 - Our lease was up had to move back to my moms, looked at buying a house but she chose to go back to Tyler instead.
+		-